mvelazc0/SharpShareFinder/README.md

 SharpShareFinder is a minimalistic network share discovery POC tool designed to enumerate shares in Windows Active Directory networks.
 Written in C#, it leverages .NET parallelism for efficient scanning.
 Initially conceived as a simulation tool for building detection rules, it may also be used for security assessments.

+It was released as part of the security blog post publication and research, [Sharing is Not Caring: Hunting for Network Share Discovery.](https://www.splunk.com/en_us/blog/security/sharing-is-not-caring-hunting-for-file-share-discovery.html)

 At its current iteration, it follows a three-step process:

 1. **Domain Controller Identification**: Utilizes the DsGetDcName function from NetApi32.dll to identify a domain controller.